wrkfullerton/Responsive-Portfolio/README.md

 # Portfolio Page

 On this page - I will continue to update it with the work that we do in class and for assignments.
 I have included the Horiseon Website Code Refactor exercise and the Rock Paper Scissors game that we coded with groups and with instructors.
 I went through after class and recoded the exercise following the Rock Paper Scissors solution file.
 But thought that it was still novel enough to include it within the portfolio page.

+I have included a random password generator and "stockstalker" and there associated GitHub Repo's.

 # Contact Page

-I have included a contact page - I tried to embed a PHP file/element.
+I have included a contact page with my email and cell-phone number - I also tried to embed a PHP file/element.
 But understand we will likely learn how to link those things later on to make it useable.

 # Copyright Information